 You’ve been civilized to get along with others.
 When someone wants a rather small favor, your first impulse is to be nice, to help.
 Friendly Predators use a Pollyanna’s goodwill to trap her.Dr.
 Anna Salter, author of "Predators,” has interviewed many violent felons in prisons.
 She felt like a Grinch when briefing a Pollyanna psychotherapist colleague of hers about criminal minds: “You’d be a sucker in a prison.
 They’d tell you what you want to hear and what you want to be true.
 You'll twist reality to create a kinder world than really exists.”

-American CIA intelligence analysts guard against the pitfall of mirror imaging: the projection of civilized values, beliefs, and behavior onto enemies and rivals.
+American CIA intelligence analysts guard against the pitfall of mirror imaging: the projection of our society's values, beliefs, and behavior onto enemies and rivals.
 As well, normal, healthy people project their own values onto criminal minds, thinking, “Oh, I don’t need to worry.
-Nobody wants to harm me,” without realizing how different – how demented – are the minds of criminals.Sex offenders are like polar bears at the zoo.
-They look calm and gentle, but if you fall in, they will kill you.
-If you believe what they tell you, you will get conned every single time.
+Nobody wants to harm me,” without realizing how different – how demented – are the minds of criminals.Sex offenders are often like polar bears at the zoo.
+They look calm and gentle, but if you fall into their enclosure, they will kill you.
+If you believe what a sex offender tells you, you will get conned every single time.

 We tend to see and hear what we want to see and hear.
 Unless something jolts us, we tend to stay on track – ignoring our intuition – and reinforce, rather than recalibrate, our expectations.
 Unless past experience taught us to be wary, we're socially conditioned to hope for the best while trusting a Friendly Predator.